Catskinner6/LLM/README.md

 # LLM

-Create an LLM refined for extending the PASE DB.
+Create instructions for LLM refined for extending the PASE DB.
 Includes a scraper to download files through Google Scholar

+## Use

+## In Progress - non functional